openid/OpenYOLO-Spec/abstract.md

 **What's in a name?**

-YOLO stands for "You Only Login Once", which was the internal codename for Google's [Smart Lock for Passwords] API on Android.
-OpenYOLO is the open standard successor to - lessons learned from the the implementation and promotion of Smart Lock for Passwords has heavily influenced this specification.
+YOLO stands for "You Only Login Once", which was the internal code-name for Google's [Smart Lock for Passwords][smart-lock] API on Android.
+OpenYOLO is the open standard successor to YOLO - lessons learned from the implementation and usage of Smart Lock for Passwords has heavily influenced OpenYOLO.